yope/cpuv2/README.md

 Not yet implemented

+#### Condition codes

+Every instrucion can be executed conditionally if needed using common combinations of the ALU status bits C, Z and N, with are latched in the CPU and stay valid until the next ALU instrucion is executed.
+Currently neither load nor store instrucions affect these bits!

+ * 0xxx: Execute always.
+Assume 0000 and treat X as reserved, just in case.
+ * 1001: EQ (Equal).
+Execute only if the Z flag is set.
+ * 1000: NE (Not equal).
+Execute only if the Z flag is cleared
+ * 1110: LT (Less Than).
+Execute only of N == 1 and Z == 0.
+ * 1100: GT (Greater Than).
+Execute only if N == 0 and Z == 0.
+ * 1111: LE (Lessa than or Equal).
+Execute only if either N == 1 or Z == 1.
+ * 1101: GE (Greater than or Equal).
+Execute only if either N == 0 or Z == 1.
+ * 1011: CS (Carry Set).
+Execute only if C == 1.
+ * 1010: CC (Carry Clear).
+Execute only if C == 0.

 ### Video display interface

 The video controller currently has its own RAM buffer for a 80x60 character text display.